johann2/luminance-rs/docs/design/luminance-1.0.md

 Introducing a render with a shader first allows to share shaders for tessellations.
 A shader will shade future renders into the framebuffer you used to create the pipeline object.
 Using a pipeline creates a scoped object called a *shading gate*.
 Shading gates are the only way to create subsequent renders.
-Shading gates also provide you your *uniform interface* via a *query* object.
+Shading gates also provide you with your *uniform interface* via a *query* object.
 That query object allows you to access the uniform interface to customize your shader’s behavior or dynamically change uniform values if you prefer.